yunchen0303/econ1626-labour-policy-proposal/README.md

 - `proposal.md` — the full policy proposal
 - `README.md` — project overview and navigation guide

+## Topic
+Preparing Australia's labour market for the AI transition.

 ## How to Navigate

 Please open `proposal.md` to read the full policy proposal.